How to date Watanabe publisher seals

 Copyright seals were applied somewhat haphazardly so are not reliable for dating.
-Also examine the quality of the impression and provenance for dating.
+Examine the quality of the impression and provenance for precise dating.

 |C||1927-1932.
 Reads published by Watanabe. 版元渡邊版画店|